Kurt Paul

 Kurt Paul is an American actor and stuntman.

-He is perhaps best known for his work within the Psycho movie franchise, where he performed as a stunt double for Anthony Perkins in Psycho II and Psycho III, and played "Mother" in all of the scenes of Psycho III except when Perkins' face was visible at the end.
+He is perhaps best known for his work within the Psycho movie franchise, where he performed as a stunt double for Anthony Perkins in Psycho II and III, and played "Mother" in all of the scenes of Psycho III except when Perkins' face was visible at the end.

 Paul has had guest roles as "Norman Baines" and "Norman Blates" in the television series Knight Rider and Sledge Hammer!, respectively.
 In the television movie Bates Motel Paul played the role of Norman Bates.
-Paul appeared in Psycho IV: The Beginning, he had a minor role as Raymond Linette.
+Paul appeared in Psycho IV: The Beginning, where he had a minor role as Raymond Linette.